mtkennerly/poetry-dynamic-versioning/README.md

   * `fix-shallow-repository` (boolean, default: false):
     If true, then automatically try to fix shallow repositories.
     Currently, this only supports Git and will run `git fetch --unshallow`.
+  * `ignore-untracked` (boolean, default: false):
+    If true, ignore untracked files when determining whether the repository is dirty.
 * `[tool.poetry-dynamic-versioning.substitution]`:
   Insert the dynamic version into additional files other than just pyproject.toml.
   These changes will be reverted when the plugin deactivates.